chinmaygarde/epoxy/README.md

 # Build Requirements

 This project can be compiled on Windows, Linux, or, Mac.
-On the host, the follow dependencies are required.
-The `Dockerfile` provided in the project root may also be used to construct an image capable of building this project.
+On the host, the following dependencies are required.
+Take a look at the [CI scripts](.github/workflows/) to see how the project is built on each platform in case you get stuck.

-* A C++ 17 Compiler.
+* A C++ 17 Compiler: This project builds fine with recent version of GCC, Clang and MSVC.
+* CMake 3.0 or higher.
 * [Flex 2.6.3 or higher](https://github.com/westes/flex).
 * [Bison 3.3.2 or higher](https://www.gnu.org/software/bison/).

+**Note:** macOS ships with very old versions of Flex and Bison.
+These are not suitable for Epoxy.
+If you are not building these from source, Homebrew contains sufficiently new versions of these dependencies.

+# Build Instructions

+This is an extremely straightforward CMake project.
+The instructions to build all targets including unit-tests are:

+* Make sure the build host satisfies all [build requirements](#build-requirements).
+* Create build directory and move into it.
+  * `mkdir build`
+  * `cd build`
+* Invoke CMake to generate resources for the target build system.
+I like to use Ninja but Make, Xcode, Visual Studio, etc. work fine as well.
+  * `cmake ../ -G Ninja` (Make is the default)
+* Build the default targets.
+  * `cmake --build .`
+* Run the unit-test suite.
+  * `ctest -VV`

+You should now have the Epoxy command line code generator.
+Take a look at the [example/](example/) directory for a project that intergrates invoking Epoxy for code generation as an interediate step in a CMake target.